-- CosmosDirekt – is a car insurance provider that stands not only on low prices but also for more value for money.
+- CosmosDirekt – car insurance provider with low prices and great value for money.
 In fact, many German tests confirmed the excellent price-performance ratio.
 You can save up to 40% in price.

-- AXA – one of the biggest insurance broker in Germany and Europe.
+- AXA – is one of the biggest insurance brokers in Germany and Europe.
 AXA has inexpensive and extensive coverages for your car.
 You can create your personal insurance plan by adding the services you want.